| How to pronounce English like a native

 take approximately the same amount of time to utter each

-foot — no matter how many unstressed syllables a foot has.
+foot — no matter how many unstressed syllables a foot has. • You should utter stressed syllables at

+fairly equal intervals of time.
 Now, for example, in an idea unit that you

 utter, one foot may only have a single syllable (a stressed